gjvnq/datavir/DESIGN.md

   * Datavir Dumb Node: a program that implements only the core features necessary for file syncing and usually has no way to decrypt the file contents.
   * Datavir Client: a program that connects to a datavir full node for using the files.
 This can also be an adapter for FUSE or other systems.

-The communication between these parts is for now done via COSE (CBOR Object Signing and Encryption) transported via HTTP or HTTPS.
-In the future this may change to lightweight transport protocols like CoAP (Constrained Application Protocol).
+The communication between these parts is for now done via JWT (JSON Web Token) transported via WSS (WebSockets Secure).
+In the future this may change to lightweight transport protocols like CoAP (Constrained Application Protocol) and COSE (CBOR Object Signing and Encryption).

 ## Main Ideas